 The Mount Sinai Health System is a large hospital system, including eight hospital campuses in New York City and Long Island.
 Our doctoral internship takes place within two Mount Sinai Campuses: Our inpatient units are located at Mount Sinai Morningside, on the Upper West Side of Manhattan, and our outpatient department is part of the Mount Sinai Hospital, on the Upper East Side across from Central Park in Manhattan.
-The two campuses are about a mile apart (approximately a 30 minute walk or a 20 minute bus ride).
+The two campuses are about a mile apart (approximately a 30 minute walk or a 25 minute bus ride).
+Mount Sinai runs a free shuttle bus connecting the two campuses.

 Mount Sinai is one of the oldest and largest voluntary hospitals in the country.
 It has approximately 6,600 physicians on staff, and many psychologists, distributed around the several Mount Sinai Campuses.
-Mount Sinai serves multiple communities within New York City, and specialty programs, such as our Department or Rehabilitation and Human Performance, draw from throughout New York City and New Jersey.
+Mount Sinai serves multiple communities within New York City, and specialty programs, such as our Department of Rehabilitation and Human Performance, draw from throughout New York City, New York State and New Jersey.
 As a result, a culturally and economically diverse population of individuals, reflective of metropolitan New York, is routinely seen for treatment at MSMC.